 So you want to act?
 But you can't afford to go to Drama school!
 Enrol in my acting course.
 Acting is a skill that can be enjoyed by any age from young child to mature adult.
 This page will explain some of the basic skills needed and will give you exercises to practice.
-Near the bottom of the page are details of my online course - in this online acting course I explain fully everything you need to know and you can watch me and learn and have opportunities to have a go yourself.
+Near the bottom of the page are details of my online video course - in this online acting course I explain fully everything you need to know and you can watch me and learn and have opportunities to have a go yourself.
+You can watch the course over and over again forever!

 To be able to act you need to be able to create a character and stay as that character all the time you are on the stage and that includes entering and exiting the stage.
 If you're taking an exam or are in a festival you stay in character for a few seconds once you have stopped talking.
 A good imagination is helpful but watching people and seeing how they move and how they react to situations is just as useful.
 You may want to act just for fun in local amateur dramatics or maybe see if you are good enough for professional work.
 Perhaps you want to take exams that will help you gain confidence or help towards getting onto a fulltime college or university course.